Xavier-MC/docs/README.md

 ### License

-The XavierMC Documentation (e.g., .md files in the /docs folder) is CC-BY-SA-4.0 licensed.
+The XavierMC Documentation (e.g., .md files ) is CC-BY-SA-4.0 licensed.

 The supporting code is BSD-2-Clause licensed.